den-is/ktempl/README.md

 Initial motivation was to write piece of software which can be used as a glue between not flexible services, without built-in service discovery capabilities, and Kubernetes.
 One such example is the Varnish HTTP accelerator, where you need to pass backend servers configuration, and reload Varnish daemon if configuration changes.

-Inspired by [consul-template][consultemplate] and many other common configuration management frameworks which opearate templates to generate configs, i.e. [Helm][helm] [Ansible][ansibletemplate], [Puppet][puppettemplate], etc.
+Inspired by many configuration management frameworks which operate templates to generate configs, e.g., [Helm][helm], [consul-template][consultemplate], [Ansible][ansibletemplate], [Puppet][puppettemplate], etc.

 ## Prerequisites

 You should have a `kubeconfig` file with proper authentication and context details supplied.

+User listed in the `kubeconfig` should be allowed to list nodes and pods.

+As a minimum user should be allowed to list either nodes or pods.

+Default kubeconfig location `~/.kube/config`

 More details on how to obtain that file can be found [here][kubeconfigdoc].
-User listed in the `kubeconfig` should be allowed to at least list and read nodes or pods.
-But better allow that user to list both: nodes and pods.
-Default kubeconfig location `~/.kube/config`

 ## Template scope variables